Travelinglight/iknn-LP/README.md

 ## To-do list
 1. improve input, to allow spaces
-2. improve output, to print tuples like a table

 ## Contact us
 1. You can get the paper from Mr. Gao: gaoyj@zju.edu.cn